nadavshemesh/silver-hacks/readme.md

     3. Unlock the doors whenever you want (CTRL+D)

 ## Whats next
-I plan to make .sct injection, so that together with [this project](https://github.com/nadavshemesh/silver-reversing-sct) you will be able to write script files (basically do anything the game does) and activate those whenever you want. (basically writing your own cheats and mods)
+I plan to make .sct injection, so that together with [this project](https://github.com/nadavshemesh/silver-reversing-sct) you will be able to write script files (ability to do anything the game does) and activate those whenever you want. (basically writing your own cheats and mods)

 ## Build